 Babai valley was the habitat of local people and was shifted to create Bardia National Park.
 Around 1500 households residing at Babai Valley were shifted and vacated to nurture vegetation and wildlife.
 The contribution of the locals of Babai Valley is highly appreciable to promoting Bardia National Park and the conservation of nature.

 Flora and Fauna of Bardia National Park

-Bardia National Park is home to endangered animals such as Royal Bengal Tiger, wild elephant, one-horned rhinoceros, swamp deer, and blackbuck as well as endangered birds as Bengal florican, lesser florican, and Sarus crane.
-More than 30 mammals, over 230 species of bird, and several species of snakes, lizards,s, and fishes have been recorded in Bardia National Park.
+Bardia National Park is home to endangered animals such as Royal Bengal Tiger, wild elephant, one-horned rhinoceros, swamp deer, and blackbuck as well as endangered birds such as Bengal florican, lesser florican, and Sarus crane.
+More than 30 mammals, over 230 species of bird, and several species of snakes, lizards,s, and fish have been recorded in Bardia National Park.
 Every year several migratory birds visit the park.

 Best Season for Bardia National Park Jungle Safari